szapp/FeatShare/doc/anchors.rst

             **Note**: Because of the nature of processing order regarding :ref:`conditional anchors<conditionalAnchor>`, the :std:term:`global variables <storeVars>` of an anchor are set **after** the deleteFiles instruction is processed.
-            Thus, they cannot be used here.
+            Thus, they cannot be used in the same anchors they are defined.
+            A solution is to define two anchors instead (one sets the global variable, the other references this variable and deletes the files).

 .. _anchors.conditions: